HDG-Community/hdg-wiki-two/content/_index.md

 ### Can we get the nice stylized alerts we had on the old site?

+> [!QUOTATION]
+> I think that the best story in HDG is Courtship because it respects Everly's consent.
+Miss Adriss would never lead Everly astray!
+{link="https://archiveofourown.org" caption="- Courtship Chapter 2"}

+Yeah!!!
+100%

 > [!IMPORTANT]
 > Useful information that users should know, even when skimming content.

 Well would you look at that!
 Let's try them all!

+> [!NOTE]
+> Useful things to know I guess

+Yeah I don't know when we would use notes

 > [!AFFINI]
 > This one is for the affini and I'm going to make it red!